 What was the Berlin Blockade?

-The Berlin Blockade was a Soviet attempt to cut off the Western Allies’ access to West Berlin in post-war Germany.
-It began on June 24, 1948, when the Soviet Union blocked all land and water routes into the city, effectively isolating West Berlin from the rest of the world.
-This move was a response to the introduction of a new currency in the Western zones of Germany by the Allies, which the Soviets saw as a threat to their influence.
+Soviet; Berlin Blockade a Soviet attempt to block off access to West Berlin by Western Allies in postwar Germany.
+The idea started on June 24, 1948 when the Soviet Union started to block all land and water routes that lead to the city, making West Berlin a world isolated zone.
+The reason the Soviets made this move, was that their currency would be subordinated to the currency of new currency introduced into the Western zones of Germany by the Allies, and they deemed that to be a threat to their influence.

 The Berlin Airlift: A Remarkable Response